delreyir/GenLayerfreelanceguard/README.md

 1. Go to **[studio.genlayer.com](https://studio.genlayer.com)** — no install needed
 2. Create a new file: `freelance_guard.py`
-3. Paste the contract from `contracts/freelance_guard.py`
+3. Paste the full contract from `freelance_guard.py` in this repo
-4. Click **Deploy** — no constructor args
+4. Click **Deploy** — no constructor args needed
 5. Call `post_job()` and send GEN to create a job
 6. Call `submit_work()` with a public URL
 7. Call `evaluate_submission()` and watch Optimistic Democracy run
 8. Call `get_job()` to read the AI verdict and check fund release

-See `docs/TUTORIAL.md` for the full annotated walkthrough.
+See `TUTORIAL.md` for the full annotated walkthrough.

 ---